OpenDSA/OpenDSAX/Doc/source/SDK.rst

 -----------------------------
-Developing and testing xblock
+Developing and testing XBlock
 -----------------------------

 Once you install your XBlock into sdk virtualenv, the workbench will automatically display its scenarios for you to experiment with.
-Any changes or updates you do to the xblock will be automatically loaded by the workbench when you refresh the browser.
-So you only need to keep your workbench up and running while you are developing your xblock.
+Any changes or updates you do to the XBlock will be automatically loaded by the workbench when you refresh the browser.
+So you only need to keep your workbench up and running while you are developing your XBlock.